Can’t get a ride to Coachella? Don’t have the means to find your Wayhome?

 Rock the Park is an outdoor, five-day music festival right in the heart of downtown London.
-Each day of the festival is themed, with “Gone Country” night, a rap night, a 90’s day, a rock-themed day, and Saturday’s diverse lineup with stars like Alessia Cara and Marianas Trench.
+Each day of the festival is themed, with “Gone Country” night, a rap night, a 90’s day, a rock-themed day, and Saturday’s diverse lineup with groups like Rise Against and Three Days Grace.
 Located at Harris Park, the festival is surrounded by the beautiful Thames River, and is only a short walk to downtown London where you can find some of Canada’s best restaurants and patios.
-Not only does the festival have diverse stars like Lady Antebellum, Wiz Khalifa, Vanilla Ice, and July Talk, but it supports local charities like Make-A-Wish Southwestern Ontario and the Brandon Prust Foundation.
-Since its inception 15 years ago, Rock the Park has raised close to $2.7 million for local charities.
+Since its inception 16 years ago, Rock the Park has raised close to $2.7 million for local charities.
 So come listen to a diverse range of music, have some tasty treats, and support a great cause this July.

 Can’t make it all the way to London for Rock the Park?
 No problem!
 North America’s 9th largest blues festival, Bluesfest Windsor, is happening that very same weekend.
-This festival features the top blues musicians from around the world, such as the young blues rock guitarist, Kenny Wayne Shepherd, and rock ‘n roll band, The Tea Party.
-Check out this jivin’ partythat takes place on the banks of the Detroit River at the Riverfront Festival Plaza this July.
+This festival features the top blues musicians from around the world, such as Night Ranger, Danielle Nicole and Colin James.
+Check out this jivin’ party that takes place on the banks of the Detroit River at the Riverfront Festival Plaza this July.

 Head over to Centennial Park in Sarnia for their inaugural Bluewater Borderfest.
 When creating this event, the goal was to create a festival that will attract all music lovers by hosting bands that play country, rock, and pop music.
-You can listen to the sweet sounds of artists like Chase Bryant, Frankie Ballard, and Dylan Scott.
-With eight performances in just two nights, Bluewater Borderfest will be Sarnia Lambton and Port Huron’s largest party of the summer.
+With several performances over 3 nights, Bluewater Borderfest will be Sarnia Lambton and Port Huron’s largest party of the summer.

-Make the trek over to the mesmerising Pelee Island and take part in the 4th Annual Island Unplugged Festival, a family friendly festival featuring local and regional Canadian musicians, artisans, and local wine, beer, and food creations.
-One group, the Canadian three-piece alternative country band Elliot Brood, has a style that some call “revival music”, and has opened for renowned acts such as Wilco, The Head and the Heart, and Blue Rodeo.
-So lean back, relax, and enjoy some quirky tunes on one of the most beautiful islands Canada has to offer.
+Make the trek over to the mesmerizing Pelee Island and take part in the Annual Island Unplugged Festival.
+This family-friendly festival features local and regional Canadian musicians, artisans, and local wine, beer, and food creations.
+The Island Unplugged will take place in the centre of the public camping area.
+Bring a blanket or chairs and settle in for the day or plan ahead and camp over for the night with us!
+Book transport and campsite early!
 In fact, why not stay over on Saturday night for a life changing camping experience right on festival grounds?

 Head over to Lakeside Park in Kingsville to enjoy this family-friendly, three day long outdoor celebration of music at Kingsville Folk Music Festival.
-There are five stages that feature over thirty national and international world-class musicians such as the alternative country/blues/folk rock band, Cowboy Junkies; astounding singer-songwriter and recipient of the Order of Canada, Sylvia Tyson; and Jimmy Rankin who has won five Junos, nine SOCAN top radio play awards, and seven Canadian Country Music Awards.
+There are five stages that feature over thirty national and international world-class musicians.
 At some point during the weekend, make sure to take a break and visit the family stomping ground, the artisan village, or taste some local award winning food, wine, and beer samples.

 South Coast Jazz: Recurring

 South Coast Jazz is a recurring beach-side destination that has world-class music and food, lasting all year long.
-There are plenty of events throughout the summer such as Liona Boyd on May 21st at Burning Kiln Winery, and a number of artists including Jane Bunnett & Maqueque at the Port Dover Community Center on August 18th and 19th.
-So listen to some sweet summer sounds while lounging on the beautiful beach in Port Dover at South Coast Jazz.
+There are plenty of events throughout the summer over the main event days of August 17th –August 19th.
+So listen to some sweet summer sounds while lounging in Port Dover at South Coast Jazz.